 Open Forum settings

-The activity "Open Forum" will be used as a pilot in the summer semester 2021.
-If you are interested in using the activity in your learning spaces, please contact the RWTHmoodle support in the IT-ServiceDesk: email@example.com.
+The activity "Open Forum" will be used as a pilot in the winter semester 2021/22.
+If you are interested in using the activity in on of your course rooms, please contact the RWTHmoodle support in the IT-ServiceDesk: firstname.lastname@example.org.
 Please indicate the titles and the LV numbers of the desired courses.

 The Open Forum activity allows faculty and students to post and respond to questions, opinions, comments, and suggestions on self-determined topics.
 This is intended to promote dialogue and exchange between teachers and students.
 Just like the "Forum" activity, the "Open Forum" is also a communication tool.

 In contrast to the "Forum", the "Open Forum" offers the decisive advantage that anonymous forum posts can also be written here.
 Since, especially in larger courses, the inhibition threshold among students to possibly ask "stupid" questions and thus receive a certain label can be quite high, the "Open Forum" is a suitable didactic instrument to motivate all students to actively exchange opinions anonymously.
 The "Open Forum" with its specific advantages is, therefore, a useful and equivalent supplement to the regular "Forum".

 2. Configure Open Forum

 2.5.
 Topic lock and post limit for lock

 2.9.
 More options

 To add an Open Forum, proceed as follows: